 Overview of Frost Bank CDs

-All Frost certificates generally produce greater return for longer terms.
+All Frost certificates generally produce greater returns for longer terms.
 Additionally, both accounts allow you to earn at greater rates based on your deposit amount.
 One thing to consider, however, is that you won’t have access to Frost’s shorter-term CDs if you’re planning on depositing at least $1,000.
 If your deposit falls under $100,000, you’ll only be able to open a CD at the 90-day mark.
 Alternatively, minimum deposits of at least $100,000 will give you access to every personal CD term Frost has to offer.
 Therefore, you’ll be able to select any personal term you choose.

 Both accounts also come with early withdrawal penalties, so you’ll want to wait until your CD matures to withdraw.
 Frost knocks off earned interest for withdrawals made before maturity.
 For instance, any withdrawal made on a personal CD of at least one year could result in a deduction of up to 90 days of interest.
 So if you’re looking to generate greater savings growth, it’s best to wait until your account’s term ends.